-Biden launches an effort to head off violent crime and political peril for his party
+Biden launches an effort to head off violent crime — and political peril for his party

 Biden will speak Wednesday about his administration’s crime prevention strategy and plans on meeting with some stakeholders.

-Bennett, with Third Way, noted that there’s little that the White House can really do to directly affect crime reduction, given that police enforcement is largely controlled at the local level.
+Bennett, with Third Way, noted that there’s little that the White House can do to directly affect crime reduction, given that police enforcement is largely controlled at the local level.

-Across the country, activists who protested police brutality in the wake of Floyd’s killing — and some of the new crop of politicians they helped elect — worry that crime upticks would give politicians an excuse to reach for the same antiquated policies.
+Across the country, activists who protested police brutality in the wake of Floyd’s killing — and some of the new crop of politicians they helped elect — worry that upticks in crime would give politicians an excuse to reach for the same antiquated policies.
 Such policies, they contend, left minority communities overpoliced by officers who were not held accountable for misdeeds.

 Bernice Lauredan, with Tampa Dream Defenders, helped organize demonstrations across the Tampa Bay area calling for money that went to police budgets to be redirected to improve underserved communities.
 She and other activists were dismayed when the Tampa City Council approved a budget that included an eight-figure increase for police.

 “I think particularly in Tampa, we’ve seen our police budget last year actually increase by one of the largest increases in the country,” Lauredan told The Washington Post.
 “By 13 million dollars.
 We never saw any defund.
 We saw an actual increase in police budgets.
-Really, it’s about how do we continue to push our elected (leaders) to do the things we’ve been asking.”
+Really, it’s about how do we continue to push our elected [leaders] to do the things we’ve been asking.”

 Biden’s focus on crime comes as lawmakers have struggled to forge a bipartisan accord on policing legislation on Capitol Hill.
 Negotiators, led by Sens.
-Cory Booker (D-N.J.) and Sen. Tim Scott (R-S.C.) and Rep. Karen Bass (D-Calif.), blew past a May deadline set by Biden — the first anniversary of Floyd’s death — and they continue to wrestle with how to hold police officers and departments accountable for wrongdoing.
+Cory Booker (D-N.J.) and Sen. Tim Scott (R-S.C.) and Rep. Karen Bass (D-Calif.), blew past Biden’s May deadline — the first anniversary of Floyd’s death — and they continue to wrestle with how to hold police officers and departments accountable for wrongdoing.

 The talks have explored whether the legal doctrine know as qualified immunity that has historically immunized police from civil lawsuits might be modified to allow some claims from victims of misconduct.
 But compromise proposals have not yet met with mutual approval, including a proposal circulated by Booker that would keep officers accused of misconduct personally immune but allow suits against the departments that employ them.